chrisvm/logix/README.md

   - add readline support (errors in the command line are permanent)
   - pretty printing the dict with the eval of a statement
+  - error when ctrl-d'ing out of the program